 Commonality: Interactive and Engaging Environments

-Creates spaces that stimulate exploration, creativity, and social interaction.
+Creates spaces that stimulate exploration, creativity and social interaction.

 Four Senses Potion Lab